uit-no/hpc-doc/applications/chemistry/VASP/VASP.rst

     $ module load VASP

-This command will give you the default version, which is currently 5.3.2
+This command will give you the default version.

 For more information on available versions, type: